Sayan-Mondal2022/enterprise-knowledge-copilot/README.md

 * **[Streamlit](https://streamlit.io/)**: For enabling the rapid development of the interactive frontend interface.
 * **[Hugging Face](https://huggingface.co/) & [Sentence Transformers](https://www.sbert.net/)**: For the state-of-the-art embedding models and transformers.
 * **[Naver Labs Europe](https://europe.naverlabs.com/)**: For the **SPLADE** model architecture used for efficient sparse retrieval.
+* **[GitLab Public Handbook](https://handbook.gitlab.com/)**: A special thanks to GitLab for maintaining an open-source company handbook.
+It served as an incredibly rich, real-world dataset for testing the document ingestion, hybrid retrieval, and RAG capabilities of this project.
+* **Open Source Community**: Thanks to the maintainers of LangChain, Streamlit, and sentence-transformers for building the tools that made this Copilot possible.

 ## ❤️ Thank You